simonbates/procdraw-old/README.md

 * ALSA (for MIDI input)
 * Libxml2

+### Configure the font

+Edit the file `src/graphics/font_config.h` and set `CodeFontFilePath` to a suitable monospaced font on your system.

 ### Build and run the tests

 Procdraw uses the CMake build system.
 To build Procdraw and run the
 tests:

 ```
+$ git submodule init
+$ git submodule update
 $ mkdir build
 $ cd build
 $ cmake ..